michaeledwards0/secure-ai-deployment-azure-/docs/02-network-architecture.md

    - Public IP: Create new → `pip-bastion`
 3. **Review + create** → **Create** (takes several minutes to deploy)

-> See the cost note in Design Rationale above — Bastion bills continuously with no pause state.
-Plan to delete and recreate it between work sessions rather than leaving it running idle.

-📸 **Screenshot to capture:** Bastion resource overview showing Running status.
+> Bastion bills continuously with no pause state — see the Approach section above for the deploy/delete cost discipline used across this project.

 ### Section 7: Establish Private DNS Zone Groundwork